kottans/kottans-course-bootstrap/README.md

 You can get somehow relevant rating of lecture after subtracting 20% of top-high and bottom-low ratings.
 At the end of the course the final survey is a must.
 ```
-- what lectures were good
+- What lectures were good?
-- what lectures were not so goood
+- What lectures were not so goood?
-- how did cours meet their expectations
+- How did course meet their expectations?
-- what would the student change in course
+- What would the student change in course?
 ```
-If course team is not yet burried in feedback it would be nice to have a pre-course survey to gather student's expectations.
+If course team is not yet burried in feedback it would be nice to have a pre-course survey to gather student's **expectations and background**.